 "In California, our state legislature passed a law to say it's 60 days instead of 90," says Peter Freska, a benefits consultant with The LBL Group in Los Alamitos.
 "That's the maximum waiting period an employer can apply in California."

-Or you may have to wait only until the first of the month following your start date to enroll.
+You may only have to wait until the first of the month following your start date to enroll.

 These differences often depend on your industry.
 "If you're in an industry such as white collar technical engineering jobs that really wants to attract employees, they will typically have a waiting period of 30 days or less," Kinkade says.
 Other fields may not need to make their jobs as attractive and can force you to wait the full 90 days.